revyos-rocm/rocm-rocsparse/docs/reference/reproducibility.rst

 .. meta::
   :description: rocSPARSE bitwise reproducibility API reference library documentation
-  :keywords: rocSPARSE, ROCm, API, documentation
+  :keywords: rocSPARSE, ROCm, API, documentation, bitwise reproducibility

 .. _reproducibility:

 Bitwise reproducibility
 =======================

 Some routines do not produce deterministic results from run to run.
-Typically this is the case when HIP atomics are used.
+This is typically the case when HIP atomics are used.
-This page catalogues the run to run reproducibility of each routine.
+This page catalogues the run-to-run reproducibility of each routine.

-Sparse Level 1 Functions
+Sparse level 1 functions
 ------------------------

 ================================================= === ==